Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 The Muse Amsterdam

 The Muse Amsterdam is a quiet boutique hotel in Oud-Zuid.
-Located just a short walk away from the Museum Quarter, it suits travelers interested in cultural heritage of Amsterdam.
+Located within a short walk from the Museum Quarter, it suits travelers interested in the cultural heritage of Amsterdam.

 Quentin England Hotel

-Quentin England Hotel is another budget-friendly hotel with small, yet comfortable rooms, and convenient location.
+Quentin England Hotel is another budget-friendly hotel with small, yet comfortable rooms and a convenient location.
 On top of that, a 24-hour reception allows you to check in late in the evening and check out at dawn.

 A Quick Travel Guide to the Best Places to Eat in Amsterdam